đ Syllabus

 Each lab session will have an accompanying physical worksheet that is distributed in-person at the start of lab and meant to be completed during the live lab session.
 Each worksheet is broken into several activities; some activities will involve writing math on the paper worksheet, and others will involve writing code in a Jupyter Notebook and either showing your TA a working solution or submitting it to the autograder.

-To earn credit for a lab, you must finish all activities and show the lab TA a completed worksheet by the end of the lab session.
+To earn credit for a lab, you must make an effort to attempt all ârequiredâ activities and show the lab TA an almost completed worksheet by the end of the lab session.
 This means that there is no option to receive credit for labs remotely.
+Worksheets will usually include additional practice problems for you to work through after lab.

 There will be 13 labs in total.
-Each week you attend and submit the lab will earn you 1 “lab point”, up to a maximum of 10 lab points.
+Each week you attend and submit the lab will earn you 1 âlab pointâ, up to a maximum of 10 lab points.
 Your lab score will be the number of lab points you earn out of 10.
 This means you can miss up to 3 labs for any reason (late add, extenuating circumstances, etc.) and still earn a full lab score.
 This flexibility is provided in lieu of allowing for remote submissions, since we really believe in the power of working on problems in-person and on-paper with other students.
 Details can be found in the Grades section below.
+(The course schedule currently shows 14 lab sections; we will either cancel one throughout the term or give everyone full attendance credit for one of them.)

 Homeworks